The electromagnetic field equations for moving media

-Furthermore, in the usual approach with the 3-vectors one can speak about the static case.
-Then, equations (\ref{p4}) and (\ref{p5}), or the first and the second equation in (\ref{dh}), are completely decoupled, i.e., in the static case the electric and magnetic fields as the 3-vectors are decoupled.
+Furthermore, in the usual approach with 3D vectors one can speak about the static case.
+Then, Eqs. (\ref{p4}) and (\ref{p5}), or the first and the second equation in (\ref{dh}), are completely decoupled, i.e., in the static case the electric and magnetic fields as 3D vectors are decoupled.
 In the 4D geometric approach such a decoupling is never possible, because there is only one law in which there are both together $E$ and $B$ as vectors.
-The same consideration holds for the Maxwell equations (\ref{g2}) and (\ref{g3}) with the 3-vectors and equation (\ref{gi}), i.e. the equations from which (\ref{gi}) is derived, (\ref{I2}) and (\ref{A2}).
+The same consideration holds for Maxwell's equations (\ref{g2}) and (\ref{g3}) with 3D vectors and Eq. (\ref{gi}), i.e., the equations from which (\ref{gi} ) is derived, (\ref{I2}) and (\ref{A2}).